 In order to resolve shocks in high Mach number DNS, a very fine mesh is required.
 In many cases, interesting physics is, however, not related to the internal structure of the shocks themselves, but to the flows outside the shocks.
-It is therefore useful to model shocks through a shock viscosity instead of resolving them, such that a coarser mesh can be used.
+It is therefore often regarded as useful to model shocks through a shock viscosity instead of resolving them, such that a coarser mesh can be used.
 We investigated the effect on the particle clustering by using a shock-capturing viscosity to broaden the shocks.
-For the simulations performed here, the shock-broadening meant that the mesh was allowed to have four times less grid points in each direction.
+For the simulations performed here, the shock broadening meant that the mesh was allowed to have four times less grid points in each direction.
 We found that the cases with shock-capturing viscosity reproduced the results of a fully resolved DNS for the first decade of wavenumbers rather accurately.
-However, the relatively strong clustering at small scales that was found for the DNS of particles with Stokes numbers slightly less than unity were not reproduced.
+However, the relatively strong clustering at small scales that was found for the DNS of particles with integral-scale-based Stokes numbers slightly less than unity were not reproduced.
+In view of these caveats, it would be interesting to revisit the earlier work of Yang et al. (2014) and Zhang et al. (2016).